psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 In environments with two distinct user roles—the WEBSERVER-USER and the PHP-FPM-USER —this script automates the management of Nginx Cache Paths. **Utilizes `bindfs` to create a `FUSE` mount of the original Nginx Cache Paths, enabling the PHP-FPM-USER to write to these directories with the necessary permissions.** This approach resolves permission conflicts by granting the PHP-FPM-USER access to a new mount point, while keeping the original Nginx Cache Paths intact and synchronized.

 > [!NOTE]
-> If your environment runs both the web server and PHP-FPM under the same user (for example nginx, www-data, or similar), this script or any server side action is not required, since no permission boundary exists between the web server and PHP processes.
+> As mentioned before, If your environment runs both the WEB-SERVER and PHP-FPM under the same user (for example nginx, www-data, or similar), this script or any server side action is not required, since no permission boundary exists between the web server and PHP processes.

 After the setup (whether automatic or manual) completed, the script creates an `npp-wordpress` systemd service.
 Thats All!